 - Secretary, Amparo Atencio

 - Susan Wells

-The Board meets monthly, the first Tuesdays of every month, at Oak Ridge Associated Universities, in Oak Ridge, Tennessee.
+The Board meets monthly, the first Wednesdays of every month, at Oak Ridge Associated Universities, in Oak Ridge, Tennessee.

 - Reunite lost or stolen animals with their loving owners

 - Post adoptable animals that are available for free

 - Promote the work and events of local rescues and community partners